elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 ### Analyze cluster performance requirements for DRS and vMotion

-From &#8220;<a href="http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf']);">Performance Best Practices for VMware vSphere 5.0</a>&#8220;:
+From "<a href="http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/pdf/Perf_Best_Practices_vSphere5.0.pdf']);">Performance Best Practices for VMware vSphere 5.0</a>":

 > **VMware vMotion**
 >
 > *   ESXi 5.0 introduces virtual hardware version 8.
 Because virtual machines running on hardware version 8 can’t run on prior versions of ESX/ESXi, such virtual machines can be moved using VMware vMotion only to other ESXi 5.0 hosts.
 ESXi 5.0 is also compatible with virtual machines running on virtual hardware version 7 and earlier, however, and these machines can be moved using VMware vMotion to ESX/ESXi 4.x hosts.
 > *   vMotion performance will increase as additional network bandwidth is made available to the vMotion network.
 Consider provisioning 10Gb vMotion network interfaces for maximum vMotion performance.
 > *   Multiple vMotion vmknics, a new feature in ESXi 5.0, can provide a further increase in network bandwidth available to vMotion.
 > *   All vMotion vmknics on a host should share a single vSwitch.
-Each vmknic&#8217;s portgroup should be configured to leverage a different physical NIC as its active vmnic.
+Each vmknic's portgroup should be configured to leverage a different physical NIC as its active vmnic.
 In addition, all vMotion vmknics should be on the same vMotion network.
 > *   While a vMotion operation is in progress, ESXi opportunistically reserves CPU resources on both the source and destination hosts in order to ensure the ability to fully utilize the network bandwidth.
 ESXi will attempt to use the full available network bandwidth regardless of the number of vMotion operations being performed.
 The amount of CPU reservation thus depends on the number of vMotion NICs and their speeds; 10% of a processor core for each 1Gb network interface, 100% of a processor core for each 10Gb network interface, and a minimum total reservation of 30% of a processor core.
 Therefore leaving some unreserved CPU capacity in a cluster can help ensure that vMotion tasks get the resources required in order to fully utilize available network bandwidth.
 > *    vMotion performance could be reduced if host-level swap files are placed on local storage